ieferrari/fastapi-template/README.md

 ## Common CRUD functions

 ***
-## Basic html template implementation
+## Basic HTML template implementation

+* HTML serving examples in  /routers/front.py using Jinja2Templates
+* HTML templates on /templates
+* static files on /static can be accessed with  src="/static/my_image.png"

+###

 ***
 ## common routes for api-endpoints and html-responses